A-Kastner/101repo/contributions/hibernate/README.md

 This is a Gradle Project.
 Everything is included.

-The project should built fine in any IDE that supports Gradle.
+The project should build fine in any IDE that supports Gradle.
 Eclipse and IntelliJ support Gradle natively in their latest versions.

 We have 4 different Gradle tasks for you to easily run the tests and you therefore don't need to care about the database server as much.